 Notes: Sort by Date Not Working in Excel

 While dates are inserted in text format in Excel the Sort by Dates will not work.

-Read More: How to Sort Dates in Chronological Order in Excel (6 Easy Ways)
+Read More: How to Sort Dates in Excel by Month and Year

 These are the ways to sort dates in Excel by year.
 I have shown all the methods with their respective examples, but there can be many other iterations depending on numerous situations.
 I have also discussed the fundamentals of the used functions.
 If you have any other method of achieving this, then please feel free to share it with us.

-- How to Sort and Filter Data in Excel (A Complete Guideline)
+- How to Sort Birthdays in Excel by Month and Day

-- How to Sort by Last Name in Excel (5 Useful Methods)
+- How to Sort by Date and Time in Excel

-- How to Sort Rows by Date in Excel (8 Methods)
+- How to Sort Dates in Chronological Order in Excel